Giapducnguyen/Tracking-MPC-with-Artificial-Reference/README.md

 Gilbert, Elmer G., and K. Tin Tan.
 "Linear systems with state and control constraints: The theory and application of maximal output admissible sets."
 IEEE Transactions on Automatic control 36.9 (1991): 1008-1020.

-It is noted that MATLAB function \tt{fmincon} was used for fast prototyping.
+It is noted that MATLAB function \texttt{fmincon} was used for fast prototyping.
 However, QP solvers can be used instead since the problem is linear.